 The Group is committed to optimise consumer packaging, make efficient use of resources and reduce environmental impact without compromising product quality and safety.
-All beverages factories worldwide are now zero waste to landfill and all wastes are disposed through authorized vendors who recycle or repurpose them to avoid landfill.
-The company is a member of the UK Plastics Pact which is a collaborative initiative between UK businesses across the plastics value chain, the UK government and NGOs to create a circular economy in plastics.
-The company has worked to generate a solution to the current non-recyclable laminate for a more sustainable alternative that can be widely recycled.
+All beverages factories worldwide are now Zero Waste to landfill and all wastes are disposed through authorized vendors who recycle or repurpose them to avoid landfill.
+The Group, through the company is a member of the UK Plastics Pact which is a collaborative initiative between UK businesses across the plastics value chain, the UK government and NGOs to create a circular economy in plastics.
+Our overarching commitment is to have 100% of packaging reusable, recyclable or compostable by 2025.
+To date we have been successfully trialling new plant based teabags with over 1 billion released into the UK market to date.
+Full commercial scale up and roll out will start in 2023 which will see 9 billion teabags converted in total which results in 270 tonnes of plastics being removed from the waste stream.
+Our Tetley out-of-home envelope range has also been transitioned to have 100% recyclable packaging and plastic free teabags and our on-the-go cups can now be recycled at coffee shops nationally.